microsoft/ConnectedServices/Readme.md

 * [Datalogics](http://www.datalogics.com/products/pdf/pdfwebapi/)

 ### Building Connected Service Providers
+*Comming soon...*

+*We will be opening the Connected Services SDK soon.
+We're just finishing up the content and the beta release of the SDK.*

 For information on how to build a Connected Service Provider: [Connected Services SDK Repo](https://github.com/Microsoft/ConnectedServices-ProviderAuthorSamples)

 ### Providing Feedback